Xe/site/blog/aegis-prometheus-2021-04-05.markdown

 # Prometheus and Aegis

-[*Last time on the christine dot website cinematic universe:*](https://christine.website/blog/unix-domain-sockets-2021-04-01)
+[*Last time in the christine dot website cinematic universe:*](https://christine.website/blog/unix-domain-sockets-2021-04-01)

 *Unix sockets started to be used to grace the cluster.
 Things were at peace.